bevry/testen/README.md

 Testen runs your tests again multiple node versions, however the testen client can only run on Node 8 or higher.

-Testen uses [nvm](https://github.com/creationix/nvm) behind the scens for its node.js version management.
+Testen uses [nvm](https://github.com/creationix/nvm) behind the scenes for its node.js version management.

 ### CLI Usage